dseitova/portfolio/README.md

 - Designed a 2D game with randomly generated maps to train and test our models on procedurally generated levels
 - Implemented Q-Learning and PPO models to compare their effectiveness in finding the optimal way of collecting coins while avoiding an enemy

+### Publications

+Daniya Seitova, Jonathan Pober, The optical depth of foregrounds for the highest redshift 21 cm signals, Monthly Notices of the Royal Astronomical Society, 2022